jetaggart/stream-sms-draft/README.md

 Now, we need to let our phone-user reply to our alert via text.
 We'll achieve this with the power of webhooks ✨.

-We'll be configuring Twilio to `POST` their webhooks to a url called `/receive-sms` in our `backend`.
+We'll be configuring Twilio to `POST` their webhooks to a URL called `/receive-sms` in our `backend`.

 >"But how can Twilio find our URL if we're on `localhost`?"